 Transferring your skills

-With years of working on the tools under your belt, you have many transferrable skills.
+With years of working on the tools under your belt, you will have many transferable skills.
 Your technical and practical knowledge of building will prove invaluable as you brief in and oversee tasks.
 Meanwhile, your communication skills and insight into the challenges of working in a manual role will make you an empathetic and inspiring manager.

-Upskilling to make the move
+How to make the career change